sjgrider256/Digital_Forest/README.md

 ### Prediction
 This is the full dataset extracted from the orthomosaic.

-### Combined metadata file
-Where did it come from and why is it important?
-### Model
-saved weights

-### GeoTIFF
-Orthomosaic: how it was made.

-img of tiff file

 ## Proceess

 copy the shared folder to your google drive.
 Access the Google Colab notebook

 ### Training a model from scratch with transfer learning
-Credit the keras/google authors.
-Explain the concepts of this CNN for someone trying to train a model for a new species.
+Explain steps and resources in Google colab notebook (step 1 to prediction).
+Dont forget combined metadata file, the saved weights, etc.

 ### Prediction
 if you want to use our pretrained model to detect eastern hemlock on your own dataset, skip to step ______ and run predictions on the full dataset from the saved model (in google drive folder).
 ### Output
 merging predicts with combined meta_data (where that comes from) and visualizing in a GIS.
 ### Building your own dataset
 Drones.
 Flyover.
-2cm/pixel GGSD.
-Image extraction (deep_foest)
+2cm/pixel GGSD. creating the orthmosiac (include picture) Image extraction (deep_foest)